Promoting British Values at St Nicholas CE First School

 We have a school council from Y1 – Y4 which meets regularly to discuss issues that affect our children and lets them have an influence upon their community. .
 Every child on the school council is voted in by their class.
 School council members meet regularly and feedback on discussions to their classes.
 Every child at St Nicholas has a voice and is able to influence decisions and actions that affect them through the class council structure.

-Through our curriculum children are taught about, and encouraged to respect, public institutions and services, this was very evident in our Emergency services week of October 2016, where children learnt about the valuable and finite public resources that we access in Britain.
+Through our curriculum children are taught about, and encouraged to respect, public institutions and services, this was very evident in our Emergency services week where children learnt about the valuable and finite public resources that we access in Britain.
 Children and their parents were fully supportive of this work and commented positively on the impact this had on the children.

 Children are regularly asked for their opinions and feedback through daily discussions, school council meetings, online surveys and as part of school monitoring and evaluation systems (e.g pupil interviews etc).